 Theatre Director/Director of Cross Worship and Performing Arts Center: Christopher Greco

-After I graduated from Brandeis University with an MFA in Playwriting, former headmaster, Barry Koops, invited me to become LCA's first ever dedicated theatre faculty from 1992-1998.
-I eagerly returned in 2013 after the grand opening of the 430-seat Cross Worship and Performing Arts Center, having served as an arts and worship pastor during the intervening 15 years.
-While pastoring, I had the privilege of creating an original musical with Canadian worship leader, Brian Doerksen, based on the parable of the prodigal son. (www.prodigal-god.com).
-I serve as the Pastor of Worship at Calvary Chapel in Chelmsford, and I am also two courses away from a masters in counseling degree from Gordon-Conwell Theological Seminary.
+After I graduated from Brandeis University with an MFA in Playwriting, former headmaster, Barry Koops, invited me to become LCA's first ever dedicated theatre faculty.
+I eagerly returned in 2013 after the grand opening of the Cross Worship and Performing Arts Center, having served as an arts and worship pastor during the intervening 15 years.
+While pastoring, I had the privilege of creating an original musical with Canadian worship leader, Brian Doerksen, based on Luke 15. (www.prodigal-god.com).
+I serve as the Interim Pastor of Worship at Antioch Church of Waltham, and I am also a master's level counselor with a degree from Gordon-Conwell Theological Seminary.

 Boston Globe features "Standardize Me" in March 2016 issue.
 Read article here.